Contact Us

 Location

-The area is the crossroads for the three interstate highways: U.S. 24, 50 and 285.
-Driving distance from Denver is approximately 144 miles, 102 miles from Colorado Springs and Pueblo, and 65 miles from Gunnison.
-The elevation of the area ranges from just under 7,000 to over 14,000 feet on its highest peaks, providing some of the most spectacular views to be seen anywhere in the world.
-In fact, Chaffee County has more mountain peaks of 14,000-foot or more than any other county in Colorado and is often referred to as the "Fourteener" Region.
+Chaffee County sits on the eastern slope of the Rocky Mountains in central Colorado.
+It is bordered on the west by the Sawatch Range, including the 14,000-foot Continental Divide; the eastern boundary of the county follows the Mosquito Range, descending toward the south.
+The Arkansas River flows between these two mountainous regions in a southeastern direction.
+The area is situated at the crossroads for the three interstate highways: U.S. 24, 50 and 285.
+Driving distances to some of the major cities and towns are as follows: Denver, 144 miles; Colorado Springs and Pueblo, 102 miles; and, Gunnison, 65 miles.
+The elevation of the area ranges from just under 7,000 ft. to over 14,000 ft. at the highest peaks, providing some of the most spectacular views in the world.
+In fact, Chaffee County has more mountain peaks soaring to 14,000 ft. or more than any other county in Colorado and is often referred to as the "Fourteener" Region.

 Data provided by the Salida Chamber of Commerce